Jump to Main Content

 Q: Is the GRE required?

-A: GRE scores are optional for the 2021 admission cycle.
+A: GRE scores are optional.
 However, applicants with a lower GPA are encouraged to submit official GRE scores if it is necessary to enter a low GPA petition with the Graduate School.
 Having submitted official GRE scores may be beneficial and support the petition.

 Q: I am an international applicant.
-Do I have to submit TOEFL scores?
+Do I have to take the TOEFL, IELTS or Duolingo?

 Q: When can I expect to hear about my admission status?